kseekins/kseekins.github.io/projects/ToasterEats.md

 </div>

-You can learn more at the [UH Micromouse News Announcement](https://manoa.hawaii.edu/news/article.php?aId=2857).
+You can learn more at  [at out project website](https://toaster-eats.github.io).